CrypticiaN/alia-project6/src/pages/projectes/projecte3.md

   We’re proud to announce that we’ll be offering a small batch of Jamaica Blue Mountain coffee beans in our store next week.
 tags:
-  - jamaica
-  - green beans
+  - Investigació
-  - flavor
+  - Formació
-  - tasting
+  - Consultoria de gènere
 ---

 We expect the shipment of a limited quantity of green beans next Monday.
 We’ll be offering the roasted beans from Tuesday, but quantities are limited, so be quick.